FluBBaOfWard/NitroSwan/README.md

 * Rockman & Forte - Mirai Kara no Chousensha, no background fade in intro.
 * Romancing Sa-Ga, sprites overlap text boxes.
 * Sorobang, needs all 1024 tiles in 4color mode.
-* WonderSwanColor BIOS, needs all 1024 tiles in 4color mode.
+* WonderSwan Color BIOS, needs all 1024 tiles in 4color mode.

 ## Credits